Where to eat out on Mallorca this weekend!

 BLACKBEARDS, MAGALLUF BEACH

-Chilled beachside restaurant offering the most idyllic beach setting overlooking the island.
+Great fun and food music venue, from 8pm alternating four talented local musicians each night of the week.
+During the day, chilled beachside restaurant offering the most idyllic beach setting overlooking the island.
 Serving homemade food and great Premium Cocktails with their evening menu.
-All day menu includes their speciality Captain Morgan BBQ Ribs.
+All day menu includes their speciality Captain Morgan BBQ Ribs that my son declared the best ever.
 They also have 4 huge screens for clients to enjoy all top sporting events.
 Open 7 days a week.
 Note a 10% resident discount when you register at www.Blackbeardsbeachbar.com/crew also for receiving birthday treats and special offers.
 697 615 876.

 THE FRENCH COFFEE SHOP

-Ideal for buying tasty melt-in-the-mouth snacks to fill picnic baskets for boat or beach days or to simply to relax at home.
+Ideal for buying tasty melt-in-the-mouth snacks to fill picnic baskets for boat or beach days or to simply to relax at home to watch with Strictly.
 This popular coffee shop also serves quality breakfasts and snacks on its large terrace (by the Marineland carpark in Portals) and known island wide for its exceptional bakery.
 Freshly baked bread, delicious cakes and pastries plus savoury quiches, tortillas and perfect flakey sausage rolls.
 Their spit roast chicken is certainly the best I have tasted.
-Open 8hr to 13hr Closed Sundays Tel: 678 371 419.
+Open 8am to 1pm.
+Closed Sundays Tel: 678 371 419.

-This is a great place to meet with friends and chill in the shade of the trees.
+The perfect place to meet with friends and chill in the shade of the trees.
 Open every day from noon, serving lunch and dinner in their delightful sunny secret garden at the back.
-Their highly popular, sizzling barbeque is now open in the garden at weekends from 13hr.
-Always a perfect place to relax and enjoy hearty food and warm service at reasonable prices.
-It also has a pool table and four large screens showing football and 111111special sport events.
+Their highly popular, sizzling barbeque is now open in the garden at weekends from 1pm.
+Always a joy to relax and enjoy hearty food and warm service at reasonable prices.
+It also has a pool table and four large screens showing football and special sport events.
 Especially family friendly.
 Room for walk-ins but suggest you reserve.
 711 013 480.

 CHEZ NOUS, PALMA